Stress is the state of the body when it is made to cope with more physical, mental or emotional load than it can handle or is used to.

-Long term or Chronic stress can lead to a number of physical manifestations including frequent headaches, rise in BP, increased load on the heart, palpitations, fatigue and low energy, body pain and muscle tension, digestive complaints, reduction in immunity, decreased sleep, rise in blood sugar, and weight gain.
+Long term or chronic stress can lead to a number of physical manifestations including frequent headaches, rise in BP, increased load on the heart, palpitations, fatigue and low energy, body pain and muscle tension, acidity and digestive complaints, reduction in immunity, decreased sleep, rise in blood sugar, and weight gain.
 Stress can have an impact on mental and emotional health causing mood swings, anxiety, and depression.
 Stress can also affect the menstrual cycle in females and sexual drive in both genders.

 If your body is giving you signals that it is under stress, try to implement and follow the 10-point approach below.
 It may sound easier said than done!
-But use this 10 pointer as a weekly checklist.
+But use these 10 pointers as a weekly checklist.
 See how many points you achieved or were able to incorporate.
 For the ones you could not achieve, it helps to write down the reasons why, and try to follow them the next week.

 - Regularize working hours – Define your working hours as much as possible in accordance with what suits your personality, efficiency, and capacity, and do not think of work outside those hours.
 There may be days when this is not possible, but it is important to aim for and manage this on most working days in a week.
 If work involves daily arduous commuting, discuss possibilities of working from home on one or two days a week.
 It is important to note that the duration of work does not correlate with the quality of output, which depends more on working comfort, good health, low stress, and holistic living.